pnagoorkar/Baubit/README.md

 Baubit is based on **modules** and **configuration**.

 ### 📦 Defining a Module
-A Baubit **module** is a self-contained unit that registers one or more services in the application's IoC container.
+A Baubit **module** is a self-contained unit that adds one or more services to the application's IoC container.

 ```csharp
 public class MyConfiguration : AConfiguration